Discounted tickets for city residents.

 A dedicated viewing platform will be provided at the Main Stage.
 The viewing area will be elevated and enclosed with hand railing and accessible via a ramp.
 Viewing platforms will be stewarded to ensure correct use.

 The platform is not under cover.
 Platforms will have some seating for use by a friend or Personal Assistant of the platform user, each disabled guest will be entitled to have one friend or personal assistant accompany them on the viewing platform.

 Also space is available adjacent to platform for viewing.

 There will be at least one temporary Disabled Toilet at each Toilet location, and one by the Main Stage viewing platform.
 There is also an existing disabled Toilet in the Courtyard of the Nottingham Industrial Museum building with changing facilities, the small building located near the Main Entry.
 All disabled toilets are marked on the festival map which will be available the week prior to the event.

 MEDICAL SERVICES AT THE EVENT

-St Johns First Aid and East Midlands Ambulance will be on site should you require any medical assistance.
+First Aid and Paramedic facilities will be on site should you require any medical assistance.

-There is some seating across the site – however this is limited and is within the food court area only.
-We recommend that if seating is compulsory to your enjoyment of the event, then please bring it with you, please note this will need to be by special arrangement in advance by email@example.com as chairs are prohibited from the event.
+There is some seating across the site – however this is limited seating in the festival arena, and within the food court area only.
+We recommend that if seating is compulsory to your enjoyment of the event, then please bring it with you.
+Chairs and blankets are allowed, but not permitted between stage and mixing desk and may be requested to be moved by the organisers if space is limited.

 Due to the nature of the event there will be flashing lights on all stages and strobe or laser effects may also be used.